louisPoulain/OptiForML2022/README.md

 ## Run

+The notebooks are adapted to be ran on Google Colab.
+The third cell can be skipped if you run on your local machine.
 To run the training use the notebook `train_optimizer.ipynb` choose optimizer, scheduler and number of epochs in the fourth cell.
 To plot the training log use the notebook `result_visualization.ipynb`.
-The notebooks are adapted to be ran on Google Colab.

 ## Structure